 As a club DJ, Watt's reputation grew widely in 2005 when he was booked on the festival circuit (Good Vibrations, Homelands, Coachella, Lovebox, Electric Picnic).
 In 2008 he went on to open the prestigious Sonar Festival in Barcelona and became a resident DJ at We Love on the Space Terrace on Sundays in Ibiza.
 In New York he was given a Giant Step residency at Cielo.
 Back home he moved Buzzin' Fly's intimate twice-monthly label parties to east London basement venue, Plastic People and regularly filled The End in central London with special additional nights.

 Radio, BBC 6Music (2006 - 2014)

-In 2006 Watt launched a weekly online radio show focussing on house and electronic music.
-It broadcast over 150 editions over three years with transfers onto the Galaxy Network and Kiss 100 in the UK plus several global syndications.
-He finally closed the show in 2009 and accepted an ongoing role as a resident DJ on BBC Radio 6Music's flagship electronic music programme, the 6 Mix, until the show moved off the schedule in 2014.
+In tandem with the labels, Watt launched and presented a weekly online radio show focussing on house and electronic music.
+It broadcast more than 150 editions over three years with transfers onto the Galaxy Network and Kiss 100.
+Watt finally closed the show in 2009 and became a resident DJ on BBC Radio 6Music's flagship electronic music programme, the 6 Mix, until the show moved off the schedule in 2014.